Compton and Shawford: Amenities

 National Cycle Route 23 passes through the parish, as do bus services provided by Bluestar.
 The M3 motorway also goes through the parish, with junction 11 to the north and junction 12 to the south.
 Shawford railway station is served by stopping services on the South West Main Line.

 The parish is crossed from east to west by the Monarch's Way long-distance footpath, and from north to south by the Itchen Way.

 Compton is represented in the Hampshire Cricket League as one half of Compton & Chandlers Ford CC following the merging of Compton & Shawford CC and Chandlers Ford CC in 1995.
 The club plays its home games at the Memorial playing fields, just off of Shepards Lane.

 In media

 Shawford was the location for Victor Meldrew's death the One Foot in the Grave episode "Things Aren't Simple Any More".
 It is referred to in Robyn Hitchcock's song "Winchester".

 Shawford railway station was featured in a 1974 film starring Sophia Loren, a remake of Brief Encounter, as was Winchester station (though most filming took place at Brockenhurst).
 It caused great excitement in the village; a large crowd watched the actress being filmed getting out of a car on the forecourt.

-Jon Tufnell, the leader of the band Plastic Toys, is a former resident of Compton and it was in his home studio in the village that he recorded the album For Tonight Only, which included the single "Let Me Feel The Love".
-It charted at Number 30 in the UK Indie Chart in 2007.